LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 [Mini Beginner's Crash Course to Elasticsearch & Kibana playlist](https://ela.st/mini-beginners-crash-course)

 Do you prefer learning by watching shorter videos?
 Check out this playlist to watch short clips of beginner's crash course full length workshops.
+Part 2 workshop is broken down into episodes 7-10.
 Season 2 clips will be uploaded here in the future!

 [Presentation](https://github.com/LisaHJung/Part-1.2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/blob/main/Part%201.2%20Understanding%20the%20relevance%20of%20your%20search%20with%20Elasticsearch%20and%20Kibana%20-%20Beginner's%20Crash%20Course%20to%20the%20Elastic%20Stack%20Series%20-%20.pdf)